Welcome to Uganda Law Reform Commission

 The Uganda Law Reform Commission is established by Article 248 of the Constitution of the Republic of Uganda (1995) and the specific operational details are provided in the Uganda Law Reform Commission Act (Cap 25, Laws of Uganda).
 The core mandate of the Commission is to study and keep under constant review the Acts and other laws comprising the Laws of Uganda with a view to making recommendations for their systematic improvement, development, modernization and reform.

-In ensuring that that this role is realized, the Commission has adopted a consultative and participatory approach to law reform in Uganda.
-In this respect, we call upon all stakeholders to not only participate in the consultations we make as part of our project implementation but to engage with the Commission on the areas of the law that they consider merit reform.
+In ensuring that this role is realized, the Commission has adopted a consultative and participatory approach to law reform in Uganda.
+In this respect, we call upon all stakeholders to not only participate in the consultations we make as part of our project implementation but to engage with the Commission in areas of the law that they consider merit reform.